 P3 has developed an originally designed digital signage optimized for beauty salon environments.
 The equipment is a tablet-shaped IoT communications device with a built-in stand.
 The company handled the development and design, and has it manufactured by EMS companies in Taiwan and China.
 The signage usually runs at about JPY35,000.
 The company is able to set prices cheaper than low-spec tablet models through careful selection of functions and procurement of low-cost materials.
 The hardware is characterized by anti-glare glass and doubled screen brightness to offset the bright lighting of beauty salons.

 As for performance, the digital signage is equipped with a system called “eve”* that detects whether a salon customer is seated in front of it.
 The device also streams content likely to be of interest to beauty salon customers, with the help of a dedicated media (Sakizaki Teruko) and P3’s proprietary program distribution cloud network.
-As of August 2020, installed units numbered 5,667 at 947 locations nationwide, with a monthly reach of 450,000.
-The company plan is to have 18,000 units installed at 3,000 locations nationwide by March 2021.
+As of July 31, 2021, the company had installed 11,261 dedicated devices at 2,110 salons nationwide, with a monthly reach of 1,126mn people.

 eve: A P3-developed patent-pending monitoring system based on facial recognition.
 The system is installed in digital signage terminals designed and manufactured by the company to measure the number of effective playbacks by confirming the presence of customers in salon chairs.
 Effective playbacks exclude those when a customer is not seated in front of the terminal.
 This enables the company to record data per each piece of content or ad played in the salons.
 The monitoring system only obtains anonymized data related to when a customer is seated and does not record any footage or audio.
 This system complies with the Sensing Signage Guidelines established by the Digital Signage Consortium (DSC, Minato-ku, Tokyo; 109 members) for the purpose of protecting privacy.